Sussi & Chuma: Information from the owner

 - Activities on site

-- Bird Watching, Boating, Canoeing, Catch-and-release Fishing, Fine Dining, Game Drives, Game Viewing, Game Walks, High Tea, Massages, Safaris
+- Bird Watching, Boating, Catch-and-release Fishing, Fine Dining, Game Drives, Game Viewing, Game Walks, High Tea, Massages, Safaris

 - Nearby activities